 - Revenue contribution

 Another place to gain insight into the patient journey is your call logs.
-Call tracking and analytical software, like Call Rail, can help you identify the source of poor lead quality.
+Call tracking and analytical software, like Call Rail and Liine, can help you identify the source of poor lead quality.
 By analyzing call recordings, you can identify common trends that result in a mismatch between you and a prospect.
-Which leads us to our next point…
+This leads us to our next point…

 2. Know How to Spot the Signs of Suffering Lead Quality